iagobruno/remote-controllers-manager/README.md

 This package creates an abstraction on top of socket.io to easily manage devices (smartphones for example) that can act as a remote controller of you web app, similar to how [AirConsole](https://airconsole.com) works.

-**This is a super experimental package** ⚠, I'm building it for personal usage in a project but if it gets good enough may I publish to npm and make some demos.
+**This is a super experimental package** ⚠, I'm building it for personal usage in a project but if it gets good enough may I publish a stable version on npm and write complete documentation.

 <!-- ![type definitions](https://img.shields.io/npm/types/remote-controllers-manager) -->